moizalicious/siddhi-json-structs/README.md

     joinType*: 'join|left_outer|right_outer|full_outer',
     right*: {Join Element JSON},
     on: '',
-    within: '', // Only If joinWith == aggregation
+    within: '', // If joinWith == aggregation
-    per: '' // Only If joinWith == aggregation
+    per: '' // If joinWith == aggregation
 }
 ```
 The `Join Element JSON` has the following structure: